MrJasperge/Web-game/README.md

 # Web-game
 Game for Chrome web browser
 # Game
-The game is as follows.
+The game goes as follows:

 ...

-I have no idea
+I have no idea either

 # FAQ
 What game? - Don't know